“If you place a thing in the center of your life

 This lyric from smash girl group The Spice Girls is what you need to ask yourself!

 What do you really want deep down!

-For example, you want a life based on principle of health – that means you might need to change your diet or start sports/gym.
+For example, you want a life based on the principle of health – that means you might need to change your diet or start sports/gym.

-You want a live based on principle on courage – that means you might need to start taking a few little risks that stretch you, put yourself in situations that will take you out of your comfort zone, or even do something as simple as studying more about people with courage.
+You want a life based on the principle on courage – that means you might need to start taking a few little risks that stretch you, put yourself in situations that will take you out of your comfort zone, or even do something as simple as studying more about people with courage.

 If you are getting clearer about your purpose and why it matters, you’ll need to make a decision about follow-through.

 You’ll need to ask yourself if you are all in.